 But…if you absolutely don’t want to snorkel, there are a couple of places you can grab a lounge chair and just chill with a good book.
 Kayaks are available and you will find smaller islands to check out for great photo ops.

-Bucket List Journey also has a list of things to do.
-And be prepared every night for a spectacular sunset.
+Be prepared every night for a spectacular sunset.
 I can’t believe how many gorgeous photos I have of the sunset.
 Each minute it changed and was more breathtaking than the last.

 Be ready to have an amazing experience in our little private paradise in-between the jungle and the sea. ~ Raja Ampat Dive Lodge